10-year-old boy helps best friend with tourniquet after copperhead bite

 “We ran back inside.
 I sat him down on the couch and I told him to calm down,” Shull said.
 “I got him a cup of water, I got my first aid kid, I dumped it out (and) grabbed my tourniquet.”

-Bentley was able to wrap the tourniquet correctly on his best friend to help slow down the spread of the poison.
+Bentley was able to wrap the tourniquet on his bestfriend above the bite.

 “I told him to stay calm because, if you’re panicking, your adrenaline goes up and it makes your blood stream go faster but if you’re calm then your blood stream goes slower (and) the venom will go through your body slower,” Bentley said.